adamhutchings/seismometer-rfcs/text/0004-otel-support.md

 ## The Core
 At its core, the new proposed telemetry emission would lie in a new `OpenTelemetryRecorder` class, which would provide methods to record data in the form of OpenTelemetry metrics.
-In the methods which currently run when new metrics are requested (such as `BinaryClassifierMetricGenerator.calculate_binary_stats`), calls to the new code would be added, which would then invoke methods from the
+In the methods which currently run when new metrics are requested (such as `BinaryClassifierMetricGenerator.calculate_binary_stats` and many of the plot functions in `api/plots.py`), calls to `OpenTelemetryRecorder` instances would be added.
-OpenTelemetry SDK to emit standardized metrics.

 More elaborately, `OpenTelemetryRecorder` would possess the following fields and methods:
 - `instruments: dict[str, Gauge]`, where `Gauge` is an OpenTelemetry class for recording metrics.
 The dictionary would be accessed by name,